Geoffreyd43/Data_Structures/README.md

 # Data_Structures

-This repo contains custom implementations of different data structures.
+This repo contains custom implementations and usages of different data structures.